shivhub09/Zentrest/server/readme.txt

-server side of the web app
+- - server side of the web app

+- - registration
+- - login
+- - load profile page { followers , following , no of pins }
+- - { pinned post }
+- - logOut